Neurogami/rhesus/README.md

 By default, the file-end patterns are: `rb txt rhtml ini yml yaml Rakefile gemspec`.

+### Note

-NOTE: A recent addition, and still evolving, is the use of a `.options.yaml` file in the root of a template folder.
+A recent addition, and still evolving, is the use of a `.options.yaml` file in the root of a template folder.

-The problem is that you may have a large set files that do not need any template processing.
+This is because you may have a large set files that do not need any template processing.

-Worse, some files may be actual templates (or contain Erb markup) that should be copied over as-is, but would otherwise get preprocessed.
+Worse, some files may be themselves Erb templates (or contain Erb markup) that should be copied over as-is, but would otherwise get preprocessed by rhesus.

 a `.options.yaml` file can contain a hash of file patterns, like this